zonkyio/embedded-database-spring-test/README.md

 }
 ```

-### Creating multiple independent databases
+### Creating multiple databases within a single test class

-Because the `@AutoConfigureEmbeddedDatabase` is a repeatable annotation, you can annotate a test class with multiple annotations to create multiple independent databases.
+The `@AutoConfigureEmbeddedDatabase` is a repeatable annotation, so you can annotate a test class with multiple annotations to create multiple independent databases.
 Each of them may have completely different configuration parameters, including the database provider as demonstrated in the example below.

 Note that if multiple annotations on a single class are applied, some optimization techniques can not be used and database initialization may be slower.